Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 I can remember my Gramm asking my mom why she made me go to the lessons each week if I didn't want to.
 The reason was my mom saw how much I wanted to do it.
 All week long between lessons, I talked about the horses and the riding non-stop.
 On the day of, though, it was a different story.
 One of my riding friends and I actually hid in my closet one time because we were so afraid to go!

 Looking back on it now, it was totally ridiculous; we had never even had anything bad happen to us in our lessons.
-At the time, though, the thought that we might have to trot or do some other terrifying new thing at our lesson was enough to have us shaking in our boots and hiding in the closet at lesson time.
+Though at the time, the thought we might have to trot or do some other terrifying new thing was enough to have us shaking in our boots and hiding in the closet at lesson time.
 To us, it was scary.
 As instructors, we have to be considerate of the fact that even if we don't see what the big deal is, it is our job to help our students overcome it.

 At that point in my lesson career, I never had an instructor ask me why I was afraid.
-I'm sure, though, that at the time, I would not have had an answer.
+Though I'm sure at the time, I would not have had an answer.
 I wanted to know about horses and be around horses, and I loved it.
 I should say I loved everything about the thought of it.
-In real life, though, they were big and sometimes stubborn, and as a little kid, it is hard to keep your scared inner voice from talking over your instructor when things start to get a little tough.
+But in real life, they were big and sometimes stubborn, and as a little kid, it is hard to keep your scared inner voice from talking over your instructor when things start to get a little tough.

-One of the very first lesson ponies I rode, Frostline was her name, would always take me out of the ring if the gate was open.
+One of the very first lesson ponies I rode, her name was Frostline, would always take me out of the ring if the gate was open.
 She was predictable about it and even did it slowly.
 Doesn't sound that scary, right?
 Wrong!
-It was like every time I got to that dreaded corner by the gate, all of a sudden, it was like I was hearing my instructor's voice from miles away, like she was at the end of a tunnel or something.
-Her voice saying inside rein, outside leg, push her forward, use your whip . . . they were faint compared to the scared voice in my head.
+It was like every time I got to that dreaded corner by the gate, all of a sudden, it was like hearing my instructor's voice from miles away, like she was at the end of a tunnel or something.
+Her voice saying, "inside rein, outside leg, push her forward, use your whip," was faint compared to the scared voice in my head.

 One day I finally did get Frostline past the gate, and after that lesson, she was my favorite for a long time.
 I even leased her and did my first shows on her.